-In the South, temperatures throughout the year tend be milder.
+In the South, temperatures throughout the year tend to be milder.
 Destinations like Florida attract plenty of visitors in the winter months to escape the cold elsewhere on the continent.
 The South is at its wettest and most humid during the summer months.
 Between August and October, Florida and the Gulf of Mexico often sees a hurricane or two.
 Needless to say, they’re best avoided.

 The Pacific Northwest has its own weather challenges.
 It’s the only region in the United States that’s at its wettest in the winter months.
 Although milder year-round, cities like Seattle and Portland are best visited between late spring and early fall.
-The summers often the sunniest conditions, but tend to be busier with tourists.
+The summers often offer the sunniest conditions, but tend to be busier with tourists.

 You’ll want to avoid visiting the Southwestern states during the summer months.
 The temperature in cities like Las Vegas and Phoenix regularly exceeds 37ºC (100ºF).
-Although arid, it’s still more heat than most travellers can comfortably handle.
+Although arid, it’s still more heat than most travelers can comfortably handle.

-If you’ve planning to visit the Rockies, there’s plenty to do year-round.
+If you’re planning to visit the Rockies, there’s plenty to do year-round.
 It’s a fantastic hiking destination in late spring, summer, and early autumn.
 In winter, the area is home to some of the best places to ski in the US.
 Keep in mind that with its high altitude cities like Denver and Colorado Springs can get chilly at night—even in the dead heat of summer.

 How to get around the United States

 If you’re from outside North America, it’s hard to fathom just how big the US is.
 Much like Canada to the north, distances in the United States are grand.
-While you can plan regional itineraries quite easily on a time-crunch, travelling coast-to-coast will either require time or flights.
+While you can plan regional itineraries quite easily on a time-crunch, traveling coast-to-coast will either require time or flights.

 There’s no better way to experience the United States than by car.
 As Hollywood always reminds us, The USA is the world’s ultimate road-tripping destination.
 It’s interstate highway system is extensive, whisking you between all the major American cities with ease.